exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 Buy **all** available theories unless explicitly stated otherwise because theories are important to start as soon as possible as they function outside of the main game.

-Use the [student calculator](https://conicgames.github.io/exponentialidle/students.html) (by Niedzielan, AfuroZamurai, and Milla) for optimal distribution for \\(\varphi\\).
+Use the [student calculator](https://conicgames.github.io/exponentialidle/students.html) (by Niedzielan, AfuroZamurai, and Milla) for optimal distribution for $\varphi$.

 ### Respecing students

-The button at the bottom labeled “Respec” removes all used \\(σ\\) in Research and gives it back to you without any consequences.
+The button at the bottom labeled “Respec” removes all used $\sigma$ in Research and gives it back to you without any consequences.
 This allows for testing or reallocating easily, but it will remove **ALL** of your students from everything including theories.
 On the bottom left is located a list-shaped button.
 Pressing this will reveal the <kbd>-</kbd> buttons.
 These <kbd>-</kbd> buttons remove x levels from the selected research option.
 The amount of levels removed is based on the x1, x10, x25, x100, xMax cost option selected in the top right.
 On the right side of each research option, you can also see the total levels.

 ### Theory basics

-Publications are equivalent to prestiges for \\(f(t)\\) so don't be afraid to use them.
+Publications are equivalent to prestiges for $f(t)$ so don't be afraid to use them.
 However, the best publication multipliers vary from theory to theory and will decrease over time.
-If you are close to a multiplier you want, turn off autobuyer and let \\(\rho\\) increase without buying upgrades for a faster short-term increase before the publication (turn on after you publish).
+If you are close to a multiplier you want, turn off autobuyer and let $\rho$ increase without buying upgrades for a faster short-term increase before the publication (turn on after you publish).
 This is known and referenced as "cruising".
-Total \\(τ\\), found in the equation or at the top of the screen, is a multiplicative combination of all \\(τ\\) from each theory.
+Total $\tau$, found in the equation or at the top of the screen, is a multiplicative combination of all $\tau$ from each theory.

 **Don’t be afraid to skip getting all milestones to work on the next or a better theory.**